Best cheap cars for 2021

 A good cheap car can hit that sweet spot between being a reliable, safe, comfortable vehicle that’s easy to drive and not too expensive to fill up, as well as being kind to your bank balance.
 If you're looking for a great-value car, you can find one – provided you use our test results to help you out.

-You may think that skimping and buying a cheaper car will resign you to a fate of breakdowns, sparse interiors and bumpy rides, but that’s not always the case.
+You may think that skimping and buying a cheaper car will resign you to a fate of breakdowns, sparse interiors and lackluster safety equipment, but that needn't be the case.

 We’ve found high-scoring models that cost significantly less than rivals that came off worse in our testing.
 Equally, we’ve found some shocking models that attempt to woo you with a temptingly low price tag only to disappoint at every turn.